jetzypetz/ml-learning-resources/README.md

 # jupyter notebooks from École polytechnique

-great resources for learning machine learning
+great resources for machine learning and deep learning